patrickmcelwee/triple-range-constraint/README.md

 ```

 (Note that this XML version, is slightly different from the syntax for an
-embedded ptriple, which uses a `@datatype` attribute.
+embedded triple, which uses a `@datatype` attribute.
 If you have a use case
 for the embedded triple syntax, please [file an
 issue](https://github.com/patrickmcelwee/triple-range-constraint/issues).)